andydevs/blog/_drafts/a-primer-on-linear-regression.markdown

 J = \sqrt{ \sum_i{ (y_i - a_0 - a_1x_i)^2 } }
 $$

-Optimization means finding where the derivative of $J$ equals 0.
-We can make things simpler by ignoring the square root term.
+That square root is gonna make the derivative pretty complicated.
+Fortunately, we can make things simpler by ignoring the square root term.
 Normally, the square root has two solutions, one positive, one negative.
 However, we know that distances are always positive (something being -20 feet away from you doesn't really make sense).
 We also know that the derivative of the square root function is never 0, so there isn't a minima.
 Therefore, if we find the minima of the inner values, we can find the minima of the entire thing.
 So we only really need to concern ourselves with the squared distance formula

 $$
 J = ||\textbf{y} - \hat{\textbf{y}}||^2 = \sum_i{ (y_i - a_0 - a_1x_i)^2 }